Title: Sekai ichi Catsukoi

 Chiaki looked out of the window with awe.
 Though he'd been put on display before, each time it seemed completely new to him.
 He took in the street activity with rapt fascination.

 He'd been purchased by his former mistress for his storytelling and drawing talents as soon as he'd turned eighteen (the legal age for sale).
 Chiaki hadn't been the outside of the woman's house until the authorities had removed him and the other nekos from it just a little less than a month ago.

 "Waahhhh, Kisa-san, look at that neko!"
-Chiaki cried.
-His thin tail tapped contentedly as he watched a neko and its obvious owner hurry past.
-He turned to the former feral, "I can't wait to be adopted!
+Chiaki's thin tail tapped contentedly as he watched a neko and its obvious owner hurry past.
+He turned to the former feral.
+"I can't wait to be adopted!
 I hope it's someone nice."